 In one study it was found that women pay less attention to wine scores, but greatly value trusted advice from their female peers.

-The South African Women’s Wine Awards will be judged exclusively by women, whose endorsement would serve as a recommendation to women wine buyers.
+The South African Women’s Wine and Spirits Awards will be judged exclusively by women, whose endorsement would serve as a recommendation to women wine buyers.

 Cut-off date for entries

 The tasting procedure will be audited to ensure the judges are not influenced and that the tasting is done blind and conforms to international standards.